- Future Students

 Step 1 – Complete a FAFSA

 The first step toward applying for US Federal Aid is to complete a Free Application for Federal Student Aid (FAFSA).
 Make sure you complete the one relevant to the study period you are applying for.
-If you are applying to commence study at JCU in July 2019 or February 2020, you will need to complete a 19/20 FAFSA.
-If you are applying to commence in July 2020, you will need to complete a 20/21 FAFSA.
-Don’t forget to list JCU as your preferred school and enter the school code: G12206.
+If you are applying to commence study at JCU in July 2020 or February 2021, you will need to complete a 20/21 FAFSA.
+If you are applying to commence in July 2021 or February 2022, you will need to complete a 21/22 FAFSA.
+To ensure that JCU receives your FAFSA, you must add the JCU school code (G12206) to your application.

 Step 2 – Await eligibility confirmation from JCU